CONSULTATIONS FOR COMPLICATIONS

-There's a lot of confusing and conflicting information on social media regarding the complications management of injectables.
+There's a lot of confusing and conflicting information on social media regarding the aesthetic complications management.
 Most patients have a lot of questions including:

 - Who is the best person to treat these types of issues?